Five years later, many across Baltimore bitterly lament Gov. Hogan’s decision to kill the Red Line light rail

 Roland Park, one of the country’s first planned suburbs, was off-limits to Blacks.
 Anne Arundel County residents scuttled plans for a southern link of the Baltimore subway in the 1960s, calling it the “loot rail.”

-Neighbors in Baltimore County’s Ruxton and Riderwood areas rejected a station of the north-south Light Rail line for the same reason, even though it mostly linked primarily middle class, white areas to downtown, Camden Yards and later BWI Marshall Airport.
+Neighbors in Baltimore County’s Ruxton and Riderwood areas rejected a station of the north-south Light Rail line for the same reason, even though it mostly linked primarily middle class, White areas to downtown, Camden Yards and later BWI Marshall Airport.

 More recently, in 2018, Anne Arundel County officials cited concerns about increased crime — despite police data to the contrary — in asking the MTA to reduce transit service.
 Late-night fights in White Marsh prompted similar calls from Baltimore County officials, who blamed them on city youth.